 Cabbage is full of water and fiber that can help prevent constipation.
-In its fermented forms as sauerkraut or kimchi, it becomes a powerful provider of probiotics that can help strengthen your digestive system and improve your bodies ability to absorb vitamins and minerals.
+In its fermented forms as sauerkraut or kimchi, it becomes a powerful provider of probiotics that can help strengthen your digestive system and improve your body’s ability to absorb vitamins and minerals.

 The dietary fiber found in cabbage helps regulate inflammation and support a healthy immune system.

-A study of 57,000 adults recently completed in Denmark, indicated cabbage was one of two vegetable types (the other being root vegetables) that are a mainstay of preventing type 2 diabetes.
+A study of 57,000 adults recently completed in Denmark indicated cabbage was one of two vegetable types (the other being root vegetables) that are a mainstay of preventing type 2 diabetes.

 Cabbage contains over 20 different flavonoids and 15 different phenols, all of which are known to be highly effective antioxidants.
-This broad collection of powerful antioxidants highlights cabbages effectiveness in preventing heart disease, diabetes, and other chronic ailments.
+This broad collection of powerful antioxidants highlights cabbage’s effectiveness in preventing heart disease, diabetes, and other chronic ailments.

 The sulforaphane found in cabbage is being studied for its ability to help prevent cancer.
 Cabbage also contains a compound, 3,3′-Diindolylmethane (DIM), that can protect against the negative effects of radiation.
-Sinigrin, is one type of sulfur-containing glucosinolates found in cabbage that have been found to help prevent cancer.
+Sinigrin is one type of sulfur-containing glucosinolates found in cabbage that has been found to help prevent cancer.
 The anthocyanins, that give red and purple cabbage its bright color, are also known to help prevent the progression of cancer cells.

 The compound apigenin found in cabbage, helps to decrease tumor size in mice with an aggressive form of breast cancer.
-And the antioxidant, anthocyanin present in cabbage, has also been shown to kill cancer cells and stop the formation of new tumor growths.
+The antioxidant, anthocyanin present in cabbage, has also been shown to kill cancer cells and stop the formation of new tumor growths.
 Anthocyanin also helps prevent inflammation that can lead to heart disease.
 This compound is known to be a major contributor for protecting red blood cell health and function.